R2Pitou/R2Pitou/articles/governance/planning-the-plumbing-infrastructure-before-classrooms/index.md

 The diagram above is one of the planning artefacts from that project.
 It isn't polished nor is it meant to be used as a brochure.
 It was my working document that helped answer one question repeatedly throughout the design process:

-*How does identity flow through the system and what access does it have?*
+*How does identity flow through the system, and where does that trust begin and end?*

 When designing infrastructure from scratch, every new service creates dependencies.
 Good architecture isn't about choosing products.
 It's about understanding those dependencies before they become production outages.